furfreemi/spring-react-demo/wheelsfree/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Front end for the WheelsFree demo application.
 Relies on the backend API running on port 8080.
+This is a React frontend application (it does not use Redux), with tests utilizing Jest and Enzyme.

 ## Available Scripts